-Theodore P. Wright, B.S., D.Sc., Acting President of the University and Vice President for Research.
+Deane W. Malott, A.B., M.B.A., LL.D., President of the University.

+Forrest Frank Hill, Ph.D., Provost of the University and Professor of Land Economics.
 William Irving Myers, Ph.D., Dean of the College of Agriculture and Professor of Farm Finance.